The Pesticides Management Code

 water in a 100-year interval flood.

-be moved outside the flood area.
+the flood area.

 - Class 1, Class 2 and Class 3 unprepared or undiluted pesticides must

 be stored in premises having a containment works.
-A containment works is a
+A containment works is

-the complete recovery of any pesticide leak or spillage.
+for the complete recovery of any pesticide leak or spillage.

 - A person who stores Class 1, Class 2 or Class 3 pesticides must have